 The Coast Guard exercises broad regulatory oversight over all aspects of Great Lakes pilotage, including the setting of fees.
 Pilotage fees are determined through a step-by-step rate-setting process contained in federal regulations (46 CFR Part 404).
 Under these regulations, the Coast Guard adjusts pilotage rates annually through a federal rule making process.

 Under Coast Guard management, Great Lakes pilotage has become a runaway cost for international trade on the Great Lakes-St. Lawrence Seaway navigation system.
-In the last decade, U.S. pilotage rates on the Great Lakes have increased 114 percent.
-Individual pilot compensation is set by the Coast Guard at $326,000/year, and far exceeds similar American mariners working in the Great Lakes.
+In the last decade, U.S. pilotage costs on the Great Lakes have increased 165 percent.
+Individual pilot compensation is set by the Coast Guard at $332,000/year, and far exceeds the compensation of similar mariners working in the Great Lakes.
 Today, the daily cost of a Great Lakes pilot (~ $10,000) exceeds the daily cost of chartering the entire vessel and its crew.
-Ships using American pilots, pay almost twice as much as those using Canadian pilots.
+Ships using American pilots, pay twice as much as those using Canadian pilots.

 Runaway costs threaten the competitiveness of international commerce on the Seaway system.
 Great Lakes ports, terminals, dock workers, warehousemen, truck drivers, and others all have a stake in this commerce and will be impacted should shippers chose to move goods by other routes.

 While Great Lakes ports support a safe, efficient and reliable pilotage system on the Great Lakes, we disagree with the Coast Guard’s approach.
 In any regulated monopoly, market forces are absent.
 As the regulator, one of the Coast Guard’s roles should be to protect the consumer.
 Coast Guard oversight of Great Lakes pilotage annually adds additional costs to the shipping system, but it is deficient in that it never seeks to find efficiencies.